Professor Clayton Koppes

 From 1996 to 2005 I served in various administrative positions at Oberlin, including Vice President for Academic Affairs and Dean of the College of Arts and Sciences, Provost, and in 2000, Acting President.
 As chief academic officer I was able to add fourteen faculty positions, promote diversity in faculty hiring, helped launch new programs in Comparative American Studies and Cinema Studies, establish the first offerings in Middle Eastern and North African Studies, and initiate planning for the Academic Commons in Mudd Library.
 In 2000 I orchestrated the college’s role in helping save the Allen Memorial Hospital from imminent closure.
 My national service included membership on the Academic Advisory Board of the National Institute for Technology in the Liberal Arts (a Mellon Foundation initiative), the Executive Committee of the American Council for Academic Deans, and the Executive Committee of the Consortium for a Strong Minority Presence in Liberal Arts Colleges.

-In 2007 my partner, William Norris, a now retired sociology professor, and I were deeply honored to stand among the first recipients of the Oberlin Lambda Alumni’s Q Awards for service to the Oberlin College gay, lesbian, bisexual, and transgender community.
+In 2007, my late partner, William Norris, a former sociology professor at Oberlin, and I were honored to stand among the first recipients of the Oberlin Lambda Alumni’s Q Awards for service to the Oberlin College gay, lesbian, bisexual, and transgender community.